 The brachial plexus is the network of neurological tissue which is composed of nerve roots originating from the C5, C6, C7, C8 and T1 vertebral levels.
 This region also contains some major vascular tissues which provide circulation to large anatomical targets.
 This is the group of nerve tissue which is often implicated as being compressed by the muscles of the upper back and shoulder, causing the condition known as thoracic outlet syndrome.
 There are neurological and vascular versions of thoracic outlet, each enacting frightening and potentially serious symptomatic expressions.

 The BP is responsible for providing nerve energy to large areas of the upper body, including parts of the neck, head, shoulders, torso, arms and hands.
 There are also major circulatory structures in the region in the form of the subclavian artery and subclavian vein.
-Sometimes, these blood vessels are also implicated in a TOS pain condition.
+Sometimes, these blood vessels are also implicated in arterial or venous thoracic outlet syndrome pain conditions.

 If the vascular tissues are targeted, then the symptoms of ischemia will be apparent, including changes in the skin and possible systemic effects.

 A pinched nerve in the BP is a very common diagnosis.
-Although this scenario is possible and is more likely when obvious trauma is involved, many suspected instances of TOS are very often misdiagnosed.
+Although this scenario is possible and is more likely when obvious trauma is involved, many suspected instances of neurological thoracic outlet syndrome are very often misdiagnosed.

 Be especially careful of chronic upper back pain or chronic neck pain which does not respond well to appropriate treatment options.
 This type of unresolved back pain often denotes a misdiagnosed symptomatic condition.